North Carolina mom in 'disbelief' after son, 10, punished for calling teacher 'ma'am'

 “He was disappointed because he felt like he had done something wrong,” she said.

 The next afternoon, Wilson went to the school to meet with Tamarion’s teacher and the school's principal.
-With her she brought a seperate piece of paper on which her son had written the definition of ma’am.
+With her she brought a separate piece of paper on which her son had written the definition of ma’am.
 (According to the Oxford Dictionaries, ma’am is defined as “a term of respectful or polite address used for a woman”).

 Wilson claims Tamarion’s teacher told her that her son “was getting on her nerve when he called her ma’am" but “couldn’t give me a reason of why that was bad.”
 The teacher also claimed Tamarion knew that she wasn’t serious when she allegedly threatened to throw something at him, Wilson said.